rahmakevo/spring-example/README.md

        This is a secure endpoint
        Requires a Header as "Authorization": "Bearer+" "+access token;
-       Requires a json Body with paramas : title(String)
+       Requires a json Body with paramas : title(String) (vi).  actuator/health
+       This is a secure endpoint
+       Requires a Header as "Authorization": "Bearer+" "+access token;
+       No param is required for this endpoint
 ```

 ## Prerequisites